 Setting aside all the arguments for having children, and that for some people it is the most important thing they could ever do in their lives, I would strongly discourage you from going into debt to have a baby.
 If spending tens of thousands of dollars to fall pregnant or adopt a child from overseas is on your list of goals and you save up for it first, as I stated earlier in the course – it’s your money and you can spend it on whatever you like.
 Actually, I can hardly think of anything better to spend money on.
 But going into debt to start a family is not good.
-In particular when the baby arrives and the stress of several IVF treatments, or visits to an Eastern European adoption agency, is replaced by the combined stress of debt and parenting.
+Especially when the baby arrives and you find the stress of several IVF treatments, or visits to an overseas adoption agency, is replaced by the combined stress of debt and parenting.

 It is no secret that a baby will have a larger impact on your budget than just about any other ordinary life event.
 Not only do you face an increase in costs, but most people will be hit with the double whammy of a lower income as well.
-Even if you have never budgeted before, even if you decided to skip the Budgeting topic earlier, looking at possible scenarios and drawing up a rough budget should be something you do before you get pregnant.
+Even if you have never budgeted before, and even if you decided to skip the Budgeting topic earlier, looking at possible scenarios and drawing up a rough budget should be something you do before you get pregnant.
 The earlier you get your head around how much things will change, the better the stress on your cardiovascular system will be.

 It is easy to be so focused on everything baby related before and during pregnancy that thoughts of your income and expenses get pushed to the background.
-The sooner you can start living as though the baby had arrived, the more you will save and the easier the eventual transition to parenthood will be.
+The sooner you can start living as though the baby has already arrived, the more you will save and the easier the eventual transition to parenthood will be.